i-love-flamingo/dingo/Readme.md

 Dingo then knowns how to dereference it properly and derive the correct type `Something`.
 This is not necessary for structs, where we can just use the null value via `Something{}`.

+See the example folder for a complete example.

 ```go
 package example